 Many studies have been done on the covering of the head in Roman and Greek culture, with conflicting results.
 Because of this, different commentaries on this passage come to a variety of different conclusions.
 Many studies focus on women covering their heads, or not covering their heads, in different social and religious situations, but tend to ignore that this passage also mentions men covering their heads (11:4).

 It is surprising that Paul first mentions the veiling of men.
-In his book, Bruce Winter draws attention to statues of high-born Roman men who had raised folds of their toga so it covered their head while praying or sacrificing to a pagan god.
-He includes a photograph of a statue of Emperor Augustus offering a sacrifice with his toga covering his head.
-This photograph is also available on the Tyndale web-site given in the bibliography.
+High-born Roman men had the habit of raising folds of their toga so it covered their head while praying or sacrificing to a pagan god.
+This statue of Emperor Augustus in the museum in Corinth shows him offering a sacrifice with his toga covering his head.
 In Greek and Roman culture the social elite took the lead in pagan worship, so covering the head became a sign of their higher social status.
 So for a Christian man to cover his head while praying or prophesying in a church meeting would draw attention to his higher social status, and would be dishonouring to his head (Christ).

 At home, a Greek wife would not need to wear a veil.
 This would cause interesting questions if the church met in a person’s home.
 Should the wife wear a veil, at what is now a public meeting even if it is taking place in a private house?
 A married woman visiting a friend in her house would not normally wear the veil once inside the house.
 So would attending a church meeting in a friend’s house be considered the same?